-Geometry students are introduced to: inductive reasoning by looking at pattern, basic construction with compass and straightedge, and formal proofs during first semester.
+Geometry students are introduced to: inductive reasoning by looking at pattern, basic construction with compass and straightedge, formal proofs, and special lines in triangles during first semester.
 They will continue to use formal proofs throughout the school year.
-Other topics studied in geometry are: angles, triangles and other polygons, circles, area and volume of figures, congruency, similarity, and Pythagorean Theorem.
-Activities done during the course: students will compile a selfieometry and explain each; study the history and building of cathedrals; create a geometric rose window using a compass and straightedge to give to a resident at a rest home; and plan, construct, and test a kite.
+Other topics studied in geometry are: angles, triangles and other polygons, circles, area and volume of figures, congruency, similarity, introduction to Trigonmetry and special triangles, transformations, and Pythagorean Theorem.